Mumalo/ELS/README.md

   type python3 -m venv myvenv in the terminal (myvenv is the name of your virtual evnironment)
 5. Install requirements from the requirements.txt file by:
    i.
 Navigating to the directory containing requirements.txt and ii.
-Type pip3 insytall -r requirements.txt in the terminal
+Type pip3 install -r requirements.txt in the terminal

 ### Executing program